zhiming99/rpc-frmwrk/README.md

 ---
 [`Sat 23 Nov 2019 01:38:46 PM Beijing`]
+1. Finally, it took 20 days to make the new `tcp port stack` in place.
+Both the old `tcp port stack` and the new stack can be useful in different use cases.
+And therefore let's keep both alive for a period.
+2. the lesson learned is that it is always better to make full research in advance than to rewrite afterward.
-1. Finally, it tooks 20 days to make the new tcpport stack in place.
-Now we can move on to add the following features, compression, SSL, websocket/http2 support.
+3. Now we can move on to add the following features, compression, SSL, websocket/http2 support.

 [`Sat 09 Nov 2019 10:09:12 AM Beijing`]
 1. Refacting the tcpport.
 I did not realize that through the days, the tcpport has grown to a big module with about 10000 loc.